Data-driven calibration of linear estimators with minimal penalties: Conclusion

 \section{Conclusion}

-\textbf{A new light on the slope heuristics.} Theorem~\ref{thm.algo} generalizes some results first proved in \cite{Bir_Mas:2006} where all $\Al$ are assumed to be projection matrices, a framework where assumption \eqref{hyp.thm.algo.3} is automatically satisfied.
+\paragraph{A new light on the slope heuristics.} Theorems~\ref{thm.mini}, \ref{thm.oracle.lhopt} and \ref{thm.algo} generalize some results first proved in \cite{Bir_Mas:2006} where all $\Al$ are assumed to be projection matrices.
 To this extent, Birg\'e and Massart's slope heuristics has been modified in a way that sheds a new light on the ``magical'' factor~2 between the minimal and the optimal penalty, as proved in \cite{Bir_Mas:2006,Arl_Mas:2009:pente}.
-Indeed, Theorem~\ref{thm.algo} shows that for general linear estimators,
+Indeed, Theorems~\ref{thm.mini}--\ref{thm.oracle.lhopt} show that for general linear estimators,